-- How does a typical day look like for an engineer in your organisation?
+- What does a typical day look like for an engineer in your organization?

 - What’s the thing you like most and the least about your company?

-- How does the career/growth path look like for an engineer in your organisation?
+- What does the career/growth path look like for an engineer in your organization?

 - What do you see as the biggest challenge currently for your product?
-How about the biggest challenge for your engineering organisation?
+How about the biggest challenge for your engineering organization?

 - Do you do agile?
 Is it real or just a bunch of processes?

 - How are projects born?
 Who decides what to work on?
 Can ideas bubble up?